-- 1. How do the facilities in the Port respond to a potential threat warning from an employee phoned in by a family member of an employee?
-How is the phone call processed?
-Who is it routed to? - 2.
-Assuming the employee hasn't made it into the facility before the call, would any changes be made to the screening process? - 3.
-What would be the procedure if the employee is found trying to enter the facility? - 4.
+- 1. How would you handle a concerned family member notifying the cruise line that a passenger may be in danger?
+How are you able to locate the passenger?
+If they hadn't checked in, would you attempt to call them and explain what has happened? - 2.
+Would the notification of this passenger being endangered, how would you alter current screening criteria?
+Would you alter it?
+Would the information be shared with local law enforcement?
+What the Coast Guard?
+What about the law enforcement detail providing traffic control?
+Would this alter you normal throughput for screening? - 3.
+Would you add security inside the terminal?
+Would you add security at the initial checkpoint? - 4.
 Would the facility make any change to its security posture? - 5.
 Would this information be shared with adjacent facilities?
 Port authorities?
 Would the USCG be notified?
 If so, who specifically would be notified?
 Who would make the notification? - 6.
 Is there any type of dedicated information sharing capability within the Port? - 7.
-Assuming an employee was able to bring a weapon into the facility, what would be the procedure if someone observed an employee walking throughout the facility openly carrying a firearm?
+Assuming a passenger was able to bring a weapon into the facility, what would be the procedure if someone observed a passenger walking throughout the terminal openly carrying a firearm? - 8.
+Would internal security responds?
+Would local law enforcement be notified, asked to intervene?
+Are there enough local law enforcement providing traffic control to respond to an incident without negatively impacting the traffic flow?

-- 8. Would internal security responds?
-Management?
-Would local law enforcement be notified? - 9.
-Would the employee be detained?
+- 9. Would the passenger be detained?
 Questioned?
 What is the existing protocol in dealing with this type of event? - 10.
-What are the procedures to intervene when there is an employee on employee altercation? - 11.
-What would be the protocol in responding to the altercation if a weapon was drawn by one of the employees? - 12.
 Would this be handled with internal resources, or would external resources be required?

-- 1. Do protocols currently exists for responding to a potential hostage situation within a facility? - 2.
+- 1. What is the current protocol in responding to actual gunshots in the terminal?
+Are personnel properly trained to respond? - 2.
 Who would be notified?
 How would they be notified? - 3.
-How long would it take for local law enforcement to realistically reach the scene? - 4.
+How long would it take for additional local law enforcement to realistically reach the scene?
+What about a specialized team such as a Special Response Team (SRT)? - 4.
 In addition to law enforcement, who else would respond? - 5.
-Who has overall authority to manage an active shooter event that is believed to be initiated by a disgruntled employee? - 6.
+Who has overall authority to manage an active shooter event that is believed to be initiated by a passenger? - 6.
 What is the USCG's role in an event like this? - 7.
 Are there existing relationships with local law enforcement and the port facilities? - 8.
-Are local law enforcement familiar with the layout of the facility?
+Are local law enforcement familiar with the layout of the terminal?